gsknnft/ProjectSQS/v2/README.md

 > **📦 Standalone Package**: This HackathonApp is completely self-contained.
 It has no dependencies on the parent SigilNet repository and can be extracted, distributed, and run independently.

+> **🎯 Clean Demo Version**: This is the CLEAN, DEMONSTRATION-ONLY version - No execution, swaps, or connections.
+For the actionable version with full functionality, see HackathonAppv2.

 ## ⚠️ Important: No Execution Mode

 This demo package:
-- ✅ Standalone signal processing algorithms
+- ✅ Standalone signal processing algorithms (self-contained DFT)
-- ✅ Analyzes REAL Solana token liquidity data
+- ✅ Analyzes REAL Solana token liquidity data via Jupiter Lite v1 and Raydium v1 APIs
 - ✅ Performs FFT and coherence calculations
-- ✅ Shows efficiency predictions
+- ✅ Shows efficiency predictions with correct math (uses pool exchange rates)
-- ✅ NO external package dependencies
+- ✅ NO external package dependencies (fully isolated)
 - ❌ NO wallet connection required
 - ❌ NO transaction execution
 - ❌ NO private keys needed